note

 Light

-To keep your terrarium healthy it’s really important that you give it adequate light.
-This can be achieved by placing it in a north-facing window or by using a warm white or daylight white light bulb in a regular lamp.
+To keep your terrarium healthy it’s really important that you give it adequate light and this can be achieved by placing it in a north-facing window or by using a warm white or daylight white light bulb in a regular lamp.

 I recommend that you download a light meter app on your phone as this will tell you exactly how much light a certain area is getting.
 You’ll want a minimum of 200-foot candles and a maximum of 600-foot candles for this particular fern (Baby Nephrolepis Fern).
 Now, this might sound complicated but it really is simple.